cse-labs/docker101/README.md

 # See the pulled image locally
 docker images

-# Tag the image to used a shortened name (ngsa-app:beta)
+# Tag the image to use a shortened name (ngsa-app:beta)
 docker tag ghcr.io/retaildevcrews/ngsa-app:beta ngsa-app:beta

-# View the tagged image which references a source image
+# Verify the tagged image references the source image
+# by having the same image ID
 docker images
 ```